The Ultimate Guide to RV Camping in Louisiana

 Weather Conditions and Natural Disaster Preparedness

 In terms of severe weather, Louisiana can see anything from tornadoes to hurricanes to winter storms.
-We recommend sticking to summer travel to avoid the winter storms, but when it comes to avoiding tornadoes and hurricanes, you will need to do a bit more.

 You will also want to avoid parking in areas that are known to flood, as the state does see quite a bit of flooding.
-This is especially important if rain is in the forecast.

 Wildlife Encounters and Precautions

-Watch your step to avoid stepping on snakes, and if you do come across one, back away slowly without making any sudden movements.
-If a snake does bite you, be sure to seek professional help.
+Keep an eye out for gators, bears, bobcats, and venomous snakes.
+Watch where you walk to avoid stepping on snakes, and if you come across one, back away slowly without making any sudden movements.
+If a snake bites you, be sure to seek medical help.

 When it comes to gators, stay out of waters where they have been spotted.
 If you come across a gator, avoid startling them and back away slowly.

 Bears and bobcats can generally be avoided by making plenty of noise as you hike to let them know you are there.
 If a bobcat does happen to be in your path, make noise to scare it away while backing away.
-If a bear is in your path, raise your arms to look big, back away slowly, and get your bear spray ready in case it decides to charge.
+If a bear is in your path, raise your arms to look big, back away slowly, and get your bear spray ready in case it charges.

 Related